 The event is held annually in May and claims to be the world's largest tulip festival.

-Maple syrup is one of Canada's most popular commodities and Canada accounts for 85% of the world's total supply.
+Maple syrup is one of Canada's most popular commodities and Canada accounts for 71 percent of the world's total supply.
 Quebec is the biggest producer of maple syrup, with Ontario, New Brunswick, and Nova Scotia also being homes to maple syrup farms.

 In March and April, towns in these provinces celebrate this yummy, sticky condiment with festivals, and producers open up to the public allowing visitors to observe and participate in the making of maple syrup.

 Go Spring Skiing

-Spring skiing, especially after all the school breaks have finished, offers a chance for great discounts on lift tickets, accommodation and travel.Continue to 5 of 5 below.
+Spring skiing, especially after all the school breaks have finished, offers a chance for great discounts on lift tickets, accommodations, and travel.

 British Columbia and Ontario both have several regions each; thus visitors to these Canadian provinces can make more extended scenic driving tours, visiting a host of wineries along the way.
 In addition, Quebec and Nova Scotia are wine-producing provinces with wineries where visitors can taste and purchase Canadian wine.